How Does Crop-Hail Insurance Work?

 After the hailstorm subsides, you have to submit the Notice of Loss within 72 hours.
 You may submit it through email, online, fax, or through the mail.
 Every policy has this form attached to it when issued.
 Filing over the phone is a no-no because your insurance provider needs a complete form with details on it.
 That is when the adjustments push through.

-Crop-hail insurance is an inexpensive crop insurance that can be purchased from a private insurer.
+Crop-hail insurance is inexpensive crop insurance that can be purchased from a private insurer.
 It is not part and not subsidized by the Federal Crop Insurance Program, unlike Multiple Peril Crop Insurance.
 State insurance departments regulate this policy.
 Farmers living in states that experience hail frequently purchases this coverage to protect yielding crops.
-It can be stand-alone crop insurance or may be partnered with MPCI as supplemental coverage.
+It can be stand-alone crop insurance or can be partnered with MPCI as supplemental coverage.
 This type can be purchased at any time of the growing season.

 A hail claim may have a lower amount than an MPCI deductible.
 Apparently, it is not purchased often because of its limitations.
 You may have the option to purchase add-ons to your policy if you don’t want to buy MPCI.
 That is if you find that you are bound to undergo wind and sudden frosts.
 Even coverage from theft can be allowed.
 Again, it is better to ask your agent of these possible add-ons.